-2.7 Elevation and Overstory Cover Extraction
+2.6 Elevation and overstory cover extraction

-Surface elevations were extracted from each PC in a sampling region at a constant sampling region around each stake.
-The sampling region corresponded to a 2 m tall vertical elliptic cylinder centred on the nominal horizontal location of a stake and

-- 5 extended 50 cm below the nominal vertical location of a stake.
-The horizontal (vertical) centre of the sampling region was specified as the average (average less 50 cm) of the visually determined location of the base of the stake from the colorized PCs for two missions acquired during sunny conditions with less than 5 cm snow depth.
-The 50 cm vertical offset was required to account for both PC geolocation uncertainty and local topography (including snow pits due to melt at the based of the stake) close to the stake.
-The horizontal major and minor axes of the cylinder were specified to approximate twice the Euclidean - 10 sumof geolocation uncertainty of the PC and the typical geolocation uncertainty of the stake corresponding to the difference between both reference image locations.
-These considerations typically resulted in horizontal axes lengths ranging from 10 cm to 24 cm depending on the precision of the stake geolocation between reference images.
+Surface elevations were extracted from each point cloud in a sampling region at a constant sampling region around each stake.
+The sampling region corresponded to a 2 m tall vertical elliptic cylinder centred on the nominal horizontal location of a stake and extended 50 cm below the nominal vertical location of a stake.
+The horizontal (vertical) centre of the sampling region was specified as the average (average less 50 cm) of the visually determined location of the base of the stake from the colourized point clouds for two missions acquired during sunny conditions with less than 5 cm of snow depth.
+The 50 cm vertical offset was required to account for both point cloud geolocation uncertainty and local topography (including snow pits due to melt at the base of the stake) close to the stake.
+The horizontal major and minor axes of the cylinder were specified to approximate twice the Euclidean sum of geolocation uncertainty of the point cloud and the typical geolocation uncertainty of the stake corresponding to the difference between both reference image locations.
+These considerations typically resulted in horizontal axis lengths ranging from 10 to 24 cm depending on the precision of the stake geolocation among reference images.

 The average overstory vegetation cover in the vicinity of transect sampling locations was estimated for each UAV mission.

-15 Overstory vegetation cover near each stake was estimated for a 1 m radius cylinder centred horizontally at each nominal stake location as the fraction of grid cells where at least one other point was found vertically above a surface point.
+Overstory vegetation cover near each stake was estimated for a 1 m radius cylinder centred horizontally at each nominal stake location as the fraction of grid cells where at least one other point was found vertically above a surface point.
 A 1 m radius was used as an approximation of points within the field of view of images used to map the elevation in the smaller region used around each stake.